PulseWaves/Specification/specification.rst

     "Extra Waves Bytes", "---", "unsigned char[e]", "e bytes" "Number of Segments in Sampling 0", "---", "bits", "0, 8, or 16 bits"
-    "Distance from Anchor for Segment 0 of Sampling 0", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 0 from Sampling 0", "---", "bits", "0, 8, or 16 bits"
+    "Duration from Anchor for Segment 0 of Sampling 0", "sample units", "bits", "0, 8, 16, or 32 bits"
+    "Number of Samples in Segment 0 from Sampling 0", "---", "bits", "0, 8, or 16 bits"
     "Samples of Segment 0 from Sampling 0", "---", "unsigned char[s0]", "s0 bytes"
     "...", "...", "...", "..."
     "...", "...", "...", "..."
     "Number of Segments in Sampling 1", "---", "bits", "0, 8, or 16 bits"
-    "Distance from Anchor for Segment 0 of Sampling 1", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 0 from Sampling 1", "---", "bits", "0, 8, or 16 bits"
+    "Duration from Anchor for Segment 0 of Sampling 1", "sample units", "bits", "0, 8, 16, or 32 bits"
+    "Number of Samples in Segment 0 from Sampling 1", "---", "bits", "0, 8, or 16 bits"
     "Samples of Segment 0 from Sampling 1", "---", "unsigned char[s1]", "s1 bytes"
-    "Distance from Anchor for Segment 1 of Sampling 1", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 1 from Sampling 1", "---", "bits", "0, 8, or 16 bits"
+    "Duration from Anchor for Segment 1 of Sampling 1", "sample units", "bits", "0, 8, 16, or 32 bits"
+    "Number of Samples in Segment 1 from Sampling 1", "---", "bits", "0, 8, or 16 bits"
     "Samples of Segment 1 from Sampling 1", "---", "unsigned char[s0]", "s0 bytes"
-    "Distance from Anchor for Segment 2 of Sampling 1", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 2 from Sampling 1", "---", "bits", "0, 8, or 16 bits"
+    "Duration from Anchor for Segment 2 of Sampling 1", "sample units", "bits", "0, 8, 16, or 32 bits"
+    "Number of Samples in Segment 2 from Sampling 1", "---", "bits", "0, 8, or 16 bits"
     "Samples of Segment 2 from Sampling 1", "---", "unsigned char[s0]", "s0 bytes"
     "...", "...", "...", "..."
     "...", "...", "...", "..."
     "Number of Segments in Sampling 2", "---", "bits", "0, 8, or 16 bits"
-    "Distance from Anchor for Segment 0 of Sampling 2", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 0 from Sampling 2", "---", "bits", "0, 8, or 16 bits"
+    "Duration from Anchor for Segment 0 of Sampling 2", "sample units", "bits", "0, 8, 16, or 32 bits"
+    "Number of Samples in Segment 0 from Sampling 2", "---", "bits", "0, 8, or 16 bits"
     "Samples of Segment 0 from Sampling 2", "---", "unsigned char[s2]", "s2 bytes"
-    "Distance from Anchor for Segment 1 of Sampling 2", "sample units", "bits", "0, 8, or 16 bits" "Number of Samples in Segment 1 from Sampling 2", "---", "bits", "0, 8, or 16 bits"
+    "Duration from Anchor for Segment 1 of Sampling 2", "sample units", "bits", "0, 8, 16, or 32 bits"
+    "Number of Samples in Segment 1 from Sampling 2", "---", "bits", "0, 8, or 16 bits"
     "Samples of Segment 1 from Sampling 2", "---", "unsigned char[s0]", "s0 bytes"
     "...", "...", "...", "..."
     "...", "...", "...", "..."

 Extra Waves Bytes:
   This field only exists if the "Number of Extra Waves Bytes" in the corresponding sampling description record is non-zero.
-This field is currently not used but assures forward compatibility in case that laster versions of the PulseWaves format add additional attributes to all waves.
-The corresponding number of e extra bytes needs then to be read or be skipped before attempting to read the next field of the waves of a pulse.
+This field is currently not used but will allow forward compatibility in case that later versions of the PulseWaves format add additional attributes to the waves.
+The corresponding number of e extra bytes need then to be read or be skipped before attempting to read the next field of the waves of a pulse.

 Number of Segments in Sampling m:
   This field only exists if the number of "Bits for Number of Segments" in the corresponding sampling description record is non-zero.
 It then specifies the number of segments in this sampling that can vary from one pulse to the next (i.e. "variable segmentation").
 If the number of "Bits for Number of Segments" in the corresponding sampling description record is zero, the number of segments is fixed and is specified in the "Number of Sements" field of the "corresponding pulse desciption record  (i.e. "fixed segmentation").

-Distance from Anchor for Segment k of Sampling m:
+Duration from Anchor for Segment k of Sampling m:
-  This field only exists if the number of "Bits for Distance from Anchor" in the corresponding sampling description record is non-zero.
-It then specifies the distance from the anchor point to the first sample in sample units.
-Depending on the value of the corresponding "Decimal Digits in Distance" field, this number may need to be scaled by 0.1 or 0.01.
-If the "Decimal Digits in Distance" field is zero the distances between the anchor point and the first sample can only be an integer multiple of the sample unit.
-If the number of "Bits for Distance from Anchor" in the corresponding sampling description record is zero, then this distance is zero.
+  This field only exists if the number of "Bits for Duration from Anchor" in the corresponding sampling description record is non-zero.
+It then specifies the duration from the anchor point to the first sample in sample units.
+Depending on the value of the corresponding "Decimal Digits in Duration" field, this number may need to be scaled by 0.1 or 0.01.
+If the "Decimal Digits in Duration" field is zero the durations between the anchor point and the first sample can only be an integer multiple of the sample unit.
+If the number of "Bits for Duration from Anchor" in the corresponding sampling description record is zero, then this duration is zero.
 This means that the anchor point coincides with the first sample of the sampling.
 This can only be the case if the sampling consists of a single segment (or else all segments would start at the anchor).
-The distance determines the x/y/z coordinate of the 3D location of the first sample via the following calculation:
+The duration determines the x/y/z coordinate of the 3D location of the first sample via the following calculation:

-  x_{first_sample} = x_{anchor} + distance_from_anchor \* dx
+  x_{first_sample} = x_{anchor} + duration_from_anchor \* dx

-  y_{first_sample} = y_{anchor} + distance_from_anchor \* dy
+  y_{first_sample} = y_{anchor} + duration_from_anchor \* dy

-  z_{first_sample} = z_{anchor} + distance_from_anchor \* dz
+  z_{first_sample} = z_{anchor} + duration_from_anchor \* dz

   while the x/y/z coordinates of all following samples can be reached one by one by adding the dx/dy/dz vector again and again.

   One exception is the start of the sampling for the outgoing waveform.
-Here the distance in sampling units is expressed in relation to the origin of the pulse.
-Nothing changes if anchor point and origin are identical (i.e. if the "Optical Center to Anchor Points" is zero).
+Here the duration in sampling units is expressed in relation to the origin of the pulse.
+Nothing changes if anchor point and origin are identical (i.e. if the "Optical Center to Anchor Points" field is zero).

 Number of Samples in Segment k from Sampling m:
   This field only exists if the number of "Bits for Number of Samples" in the corresponding sampling description record is non-zero.
 It then specifies the number of samples in the next segment that can vary from one pulse to the next (i.e. "variable sampling").
 If the number of "Bits for Number of Samples" in the corresponding sampling description record is zero, the number of samples is fixed and is specified in the the "Number of Samples" field of the corresponding sampling description (i.e. "fixed sampling").